 This Post Is Sponsored By My Brand Partner Great Wolf Lodge, Thank You For Sponsoring CityGirlGoneMom!
 As Always, All Opinions Are My Own!

 My family and I have always wanted to visit Great Wolf Lodge.
 For years we’ve heard incredible stories from our friends and family who have stayed at the amazing resort.
 My kids daydreamed about the massive indoor water park, and I loved the convenience of it all.
 We finally made a splash there a few weeks ago and it did not disappoint!
+As a family, we have even started planning our next trip.
+This is always the most exciting part of a trip for me.
+We are considering visiting California, but we are not sure where specifically.
+But with this being said, we have started to look at where to stay in Napa, so maybe this may be where our next trip takes place.
+I cannot wait!

 We packed our suitcases, loaded up the car, grabbed some of our favorite snacks and set out for a weekend road trip.
 Their Southern California location is located in Anaheim, a few hours north of our home in San Diego.
 Not needing to worry about flying makes a trip like this a million times easier when you have four kids, so that was already a plus for me.